abigailbishop/AST443-F18-BBY/Lab0/README.txt

   CCD's temperature was +10 degrees C. Section 4.2 bad_pixel_map.fits
   The bad pixel map created from the bias and dark frames.
-Section 4.4
+Section 4.4 masterflat_50E-6m.fits
+  The fits file of the master spectrum flat cropped to only the 50 micrometer slit

 Important Terminal Outputs
   A file of information I was asked to calculate that I keep mostly as my